Welcome to the Jacksonville Historical Society’s Collections

-The Jacksonville Historical Society oversees an archival repository with tens of thousands of items, including, but not limited to, rare photographs, diaries, maps, manuscripts, and films relating to city history and the history of Northeast Florida.
-As part of our Archives, we maintain a Research Program that provides public use of the materials with a 24-hour-a-week staff, along with volunteers and college interns dedicated to assisting individuals, the media, government leaders, and researchers—from children to doctoral candidates—in pursuit of historical data and images.
+The Jacksonville Historical Society oversees an archival repository with tens of thousands of items, including, but not limited to, rare photographs, diaries, maps, manuscripts, and films relating to city history.
+As part of our Archives, we maintain a Research Program that provides public use of the materials with help from staff, along with volunteers and college interns dedicated to assisting individuals, the media, government leaders, and researchers—from children to doctoral candidates—in pursuit of historical data and images.

-An ever increasing electronic presence offers users throughout the world the opportunity to locate information and rare materials on Jacksonville and Northeast Florida.
+An ever increasing electronic presence offers users throughout the world the opportunity to locate information and rare materials on Jacksonville.
 This also makes research more effective for the public, and minimizes potential wear and tear on the collections.
 We are currently digitizing our collections in order to make research more effective for the public and to minimize potential wear and tear on the collections.
 Updates to the online collections occur as soon as the collections are digitized.

-For more information about our archive, as well as research assistance or other related archive information, please contact the JHS Associate Director and Archivist, Taryn Rodriguez-Boette, at 904.374.0296 or email email@example.com.
-The Archives are housed at the society’s Old St. Luke’s Hospital, 314 Palmetto Street, and portions of the Florida Casket Factory.
+For more information about our archive and library, as well as research assistance or other related archive information, please contact the JHS Archivist at 904.665.0064, click here to submit a quick form or email firstname.lastname@example.org.
+The archives and library are housed at the society’s Old St. Luke’s Hospital, 314 Palmetto Street.

 Bilbo Family: A collection of photographs and letters pertaining to the Bilbo family of Jacksonville, donated in 1976 by Lillian Gilkes, author of a biography on the infamous Cora Crane, wife of Stephen Crane, and descendant of the Bilbo/Gilkes line.
 The letters span from 1812 to the early 1900s, focusing on the Bilbo/Gilkes families living in Savannah, GA and Jacksonville.

-Carrick Collection: The blueprints, working plans, scrapbooks and images of the bridges of Carrick in and around Jacksonville, Florida in 20th century Jacksonville.
+Carrick Collection: The blueprints, working plans, scrapbooks and images of the bridges of Carrick in and around 20th- century Jacksonville, Florida.

 City Council Photographic Collection: Photographs of City Council of Jacksonville members dating from the late 19th century through the late 20th century.

-Consolidated City of Jacksonville Records: The records of the committees and individuals involved in activities leading up to the consolidation of the City of Jacksonville (not inventoried).
+Consolidated City of Jacksonville Records: The records of the committees and individuals involved in activities leading up to the consolidation of the City of Jacksonville in 1968 (not inventoried).

 Cuban Consulate Collection: A collection of photos and articles pertaining to the Cuban Consulate to Jacksonville, FL.
-The collection contains approximately four hundred and sixty-seven (467) loose photos as well as eighty-five (85) photographs in various albums.
+The collection contains approximately 467 loose photos as well as 85 photographs in various albums.
 There are also various newspaper articles about the Consulate in Jacksonville.
 The collection highlights many visitors to the Consulate and its role in Jacksonville.

 Elks Club Membership Collection: The collection consisting of 550 membership applications for the Elks Club Lodge Number 221 from between approximately 1900 and 1950.
 The applications contain information about each applicant’s history, including work history, current and former residences, places of birth, occupation and more.
 The applications also show the social connection between individuals as it lists those already in the Elks Club who sponsored the applicant, as well including references for the applicant.
 Some applications even contain medical histories.